SalaniUNITN/SAB-INGEGNERIASW2/README.md

 FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+Invoice system Project
-Bill Project, Group: Anzelini, Salani, Buisic
+Group: Simone Anzelini, Francesco Salani, Luka Buisic
-Added entities and reletion
-Added validation
-Added graphic design
-Added features